The New Water Alchemists

 To be fair, Holistic Management is difficult to measure.
 Standard research protocol calls for carefully monitoring a set of clear, controlled variables.
 Under Holistic Management, landscapes are seen as constantly evolving, with a host of constantly changing variables.
 In that sense, they are very much like the natural ecosystems that Savory strives to mimic.

-When I wrote “Water in Plain Sight” (published in 2016 by St. Martin’s, and from which this article is adapted), I was motivated by my conviction that water should be integral to discussions of climate change.
-I don’t mean merely from the perspective that a changing climate will put stress on available water sources worldwide—an important link and one that is generally known.
+When I wrote “Water in Plain Sight” (published in 2016 by St. Martin’s Press, and from which this article is adapted), I was motivated by my conviction that water should be integral to discussions of climate change.
+I don’t mean merely from the perspective that a changing climate will put stress on available water sources worldwide — an important link, but one that is generally known.
 I also mean the influence of water on climate.
-While researching my previous book, “Cows Save the Planet” (published in 2013), I learned a lot about the carbon cycle in our soil, and how that cycle intersects with others—the nutrient cycle, the energy cycle, and the water cycle.
+While researching my previous book, “Cows Save the Planet” (published in 2013), I learned a lot about the carbon cycle in our soil, and how that cycle intersects with others — the nutrient cycle, the energy cycle, and the water cycle.
 Water, I have come to understand, can be a particularly powerful ally as we grapple with climate change.

 To learn more about the ways of water I spent two years visiting or talking to people in California, Mexico, Brazil, West Texas, Australia, and Africa.
-At each stop I found what might be called new water—water held in the soil, cycled through plants, captured as dew.
-This provided insight into how water flows across the land and through the atmosphere—insights that can help us replenish our water resources and make the best use of what we have.
+At each stop I found what might be called new water — water held in the soil, cycled through plants, captured as dew.
+This provided insight into how water flows across the land and through the atmosphere — insight that can help us replenish our water resources and make the best use of what we have.

 ARBOREAL AIR CONDITIONERS

-In early 2015, Sao Paulo, Brazil—a megacity in a country known for its legendary rainforests—was suffering from a severe drought.
-The network of reservoirs that provides water to nearly half of the city’s 20 million residents languished at a mere five percent of capacity.
+In early 2015, São Paulo, Brazil — a megacity in a country known for its legendary rainforests — was suffering from a severe drought.
+The network of reservoirs that provides water to nearly half of the city’s 20 million residents languished at a mere 5 percent of capacity.
 Experts predicted that, without strict rationing, the water supply wouldn’t last 10 weeks.
 Some apartment dwellers saw their water shut off without warning, for up to five days.
-Commentators noted the irony that Brazil, which has been called “the Saudi Arabia of water”—was confronting such a dire shortfall.
+Commentators noted the irony that Brazil, which has been called “the Saudi Arabia of water” — was confronting such a dire shortfall.

 If cattle were managed well on native grasslands, we could stop cutting down the rainforests to make room for them.
 These trees would then be around to maintain the water cycle, through functions that have generally been overlooked in rainforest discussions.